-- 8.68 Local plans, land use redesignation, and new subdivision shall not be supported within the Country Residential lands shown on Map 6. - 8.69 Notwithstanding Policy 8.68, redesignation and a new subdivision may be supported within the Country Residential lands, if the following conditions are met: - a. redesignation to a land use district does not facilitate subdivision of lots smaller than 0.81 hectares (2.0 acres); or b. where an existing lot holds a land use designation that permits further subdivision, proposals may be considered to create lots meeting the purpose and intent of that land use district subject to adhering to the policy within this Plan.
+8.68 Local plans, land use redesignation, and new subdivision shall not be supported within the Country residential lands shown on Map 6.

+- 8.69 Notwithstanding Policy 8.68, redesignation and a new subdivision may be supported within the Country residential lands, if the following conditions are met: - 8.20.11 redesignation to a land use district does not facilitate subdivision of lots smaller than 0.81 hectares (2.0 acres); or - 8.20.12 where an existing lot holds a land use designation that permits further subdivision, proposals may be considered to create lots meeting the purpose and intent of that land use district subject to adhering to the policy within this Plan.